PatGleeson101/Hotel-Hype/README.md

 * Hire employees for your amenities
 * Buy advertising
 * View current rooms, employees, advertisements, amenities and guests, as well as their stats.

+Good luck and may your hotel endeavours be ever profitable!